OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ------------------------------------------------------------------------------------------------------------------------
 # BIG BATCH TO MVP

-### Wave 1 to MVP (BULK!!)
-- [ ] Update image analysis view to have updated user palette so it can analyze colours properly

 ### Wave 2 to MVP -- Beat the spaghetti code allegations.
 - [ ] One big code cleanup